Ceredir/SwiftyWordle/README.md

 # LICENCE

 Feel free to fork, copy, or use this code for your own needs.
-When using this code, please remember to leave credit to this repo, it will be much appreciated.
+When using this code, please remember to give credit to this repo, it will be much appreciated.